anafts/anafts/README.md

 ## Hi!
 I'm Ana 🦊

-- 🔭 I have an associate's degree in graphic computer and I like game programming ...
+- 🌱 I'm currently learning web development, with a focus on front-end development using React.js, while also studying back-end development using Node.js to expand my knowledge and skills in this field.
-- 🌱 I'm currently learning web development, especially about front-end development using React.js, but I also enjoy to study about back-end development using Node.js.
-I really like to learn new things and I love to read books.
+-  🔭 As a computer graphics graduate and front-end developer, I specialize in designing visually appealing and user-friendly digital interfaces that enhance the user experience.

 <div align="center">
   <a href="https://github.com/anafts">